-Scenario 3: DPPaaS community will eventually become a very small group of large players that act as an oligopoly, and in a winner-takes all-scenario may even borderline a monopoly.
-Despite DPP design intention highlighting open sources and common standards, there is a risk of closed systems and vendor lock-in.
-This is, of course, the worst-case scenario, which should be avoidable given DPP regulation and standardisation works, supporting DPP projects, and other EU data / IT regulations in place.
+Scenario 3: DPPaaS community will eventually become a very small group of large players that act as an oligopoly, and in a winner-takes all-scenario may even be borderline to a monopoly.
+This is, of course, the worst-case scenario, which should be avoidable given DPP regulation and standardisation work, supporting DPP projects, and other EU data / IT regulations in place.